A simple guide to GDPR for business

 How do I notify a breach?

-If a company does have to notify a breach, within the company.
-To the regulatory authority and even to customers, then an emergency notification system such as Crises Control can help you to manage this crisis event quickly and securely, making sure that the regulatory deadlines are met and fines are avoided.
+If a company does have to notify a breach, internally, to the regulatory authority and even to customers, then an emergency notification system such as Crises Control can help you to manage this crisis event quickly and securely, making sure that the regulatory deadlines are met and fines are avoided.

 What happens if businesses do not comply with the data handling principles?